Warren E. Bow: Personal life

-Bow was born in Detroit, Michigan to Alexander Sandy Bow and Anna L. Cushing Bow.
+Bow was born in Detroit, Michigan.
 He attended Detroit Public Schools and graduated from the University of Illinois in 1914 with a degree in engineering.
 While at Illinois, he was a member of the Phi chapter of Sigma Pi fraternity and Scabbard and Blade.
 He joined the U.S. Army and saw service on the Mexico–United States border in 1916 and in France during World War I. Before deploying to France he married Marjorie Chaney on July 21, 1917.
-Their marriage wouldn’t last.
+Their marriage wouldn't last.
 He started the war as a captain in the 119th Field Artillery with the 32nd Division.
-He was later promoted to Major and became an instructor of Field Artillery for the American Expeditionary Force.
+He was later promoted to major and became an instructor of Field Artillery for the American Expeditionary Force.

 Bow later took a second wife, Marion Flaherty Bow.
 He had two children with Marian, Nancy Ann Bow and Warren James Bow.
 Nancy died when she was four years old.
 He was a member of the Masons, Knight Templar, AASR, Shriner, Kiwanis and the Michigan Schoolmasters’ Club.
 Also, he was a member of All Saints Episcopal Church and was on the board of trustees for the City Mission of the Episcopal Church in Detroit.

 Professional life

 Detroit Public Schools

 In 1919 he came back to Detroit and became a principal at Nordstrum High School.
 He was appointed assistant dean of the Detroit Teachers College, now Wayne State's College of Education, in 1922.
 He would serve as its dean from 1926 to 1930.
 In 1923 he received his Master of Arts degree from the University of Michigan.
 He would receive an honorary doctorate from Battle Creek College.

 Bow was named assistant superintendent of schools in 1930 and was in charge of the technical and vocational schools.
 He also took on the second job of serving as principal of Cass Technical High School in 1935.
 In 1939 he became first assistant superintendent in charge of all secondary schools, and then became deputy superintendent in 1941.
-In July 1942, he was named superintendent of schools and president of Wayne University.
+In July 1942, he was named superintendent of schools in Detroit as well as the president of Wayne University.